frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/linking-emails-to-document.md

 An email can be linked to multiple Documents in ERPNext.
 You can link an Email to multiple Documents in ERPNext.
 This can be done in the following two ways:

-- Email Aggregation in Contact, Customer and Supplier.
+- Email Aggregation in Contact, Customer, Supplier.
 - Automatic Email Linking.

 ## Email Aggregation for Customer and Supplier